swilcox21/the-new-order-front-end/README.md

 ## API
 Backend can be found here 👉 https://github.com/NizaV/the-new-order-back-end
 <br>
-💡 Make sure this repo is running
+💡 It is deployed on heroku through here 👉 https://the-new-order.herokuapp.com/

 ### For developers
 Clone the source locally: